ajzno26/OS/README.md

     $ ./shell
     $

 The shell prints a ‘$’ prompt when it is ready to receive a new command from the user.
-It prints out the path of the current working directory along with the prompt.
+It also prints out the path of the current working directory along with the prompt.

 When a command is launched in the background using the suffix ‘&’, the shell prints the pid of the process corresponding to the last sub-command.